Murder of Eldon Maguan: Release

 On November 28, 2016, after 25 years in prison, the Supreme Court ruled its decision to release Rolito Go from prison based on his transfer to the Iwahig Prison and Penal Farm and good conduct which had commuted his sentence to 30 years.
 The Maguans' lawyer, attorney Jose Flaminiano, stated on December 17, 2016 that the Maguan family will no longer take legal action to petition the Supreme Court's ruling.

-At the time of ruling, Go was confined at the Metropolitan Medical Center in Santa Cruz, Manila for stage 4 colorectal cancer.
+At the time of his release, Go was hospitalized at the Metropolitan Medical Center in Santa Cruz, Manila for stage 4 colorectal cancer.

-Following the good conduct time allowance controversy in 2019, the Quezon City Police District ordered the re-arrest of Rolito Go after his name was included in a list of "heinous crime convicts for re-arrest" ordered by then-President Rodrigo Duterte.
+In 2019, during the good conduct time allowance controversy, the Quezon City Police District sought to rearrest Go after his name was included in a list of "heinous crime convicts for re-arrest" ordered by then-President Rodrigo Duterte.
 However, in the list, Go was convicted of rape instead of murder.
-This was also rebuked by Justice secretary Menardo Guevarra, who stated that Go was not among the convicts prematurely released by the good conduct time allowance controversy.
+The move was later rescinded after Justice secretary Menardo Guevarra clarified that Go had fully served his sentence and was not among those prematurely released.